 - Custom Reports: A list of reports that you (or your team) have customized and saved.

 - Management Reports: Groups of reports that have a cover page, table of contents, and space for opening commentary and endnotes.
+There are 3 predefined management report templates in QBO.
 These are useful for any time that you need to dress up your reports for a specific audience.

 Overall, there are four basic types of reports available: